-A kid in Atlanta has less than a 4% chance to escape poverty.
-This is how Jay Bailey, President and CEO of the Russell Center for Innovation and Entrepreneurship, kicked off TechBridge’s Nonprofit Innovation Summit.
-TechBridge brought together the Atlanta nonprofit and foundation community members that are working hard every day to move Atlanta from worst to first in economic mobility.
+An Atlanta child living in poverty has less than a 4% chance to escape it.
+This is how Jay Bailey (President and CEO of the Russell Center for Innovation and Entrepreneurship) kicked off our Nonprofit Innovation Summit.
+At the summit, we brought together Atlanta nonprofit and foundation community members working hard every day to move Atlanta from worst to first in economic mobility.

-The Nonprofit Innovation Summit Collective Action Panelists focused on the systems change their collaboratives are driving in order to improve community outcomes in education, income and health.
+The Nonprofit Innovation Summit collective action panelists focused on the systems changes that their collaboratives are driving in order to improve community outcomes in education, income, and health.

-Michele Jacobs, United Way of Greater Atlanta’s Youth Director, and her Opportunity Youth Collaborative partners are coming together to improve education and employment pathways for the 90,000 opportunity youth in the 15 county metro Atlanta region.
+Michele Jacobs, (United Way of Greater Atlanta’s Youth Director) and her Opportunity Youth Collaborative partners are coming together to improve education and employment pathways for the 90,000 opportunity youth in the 15-counties metro Atlanta region.

-Cindy Simpson, COO of Chris 180, and The Westside Connect partners are focused on building a safe and resilient community with no wrong doors.
-Partners are helping community residents to obtain health, education, employment and financial services.
-Westside Connect wants to learn what the mixture of services and dosage of interventions that are producing the best outcomes and wants to share their learnings with other communities.
+Cindy Simpson (COO of Chris 180) and The Westside Connect partners are focused on building a safe and resilient community with no wrong doors.
+Partners are helping community residents to obtain health, education, employment, and financial services.
+Westside Connect wants to learn the mixture of services and dosage of interventions producing the best outcomes and wants to share its knowledge with other communities.

-Ken Zeff, Executive Director for Learn4Life, is bringing together what once was a very fragmented education scene.
-All the metro Atlanta superintendents are coming together to improve kindergarten readiness, third grade reading, middle school math proficiency, high school graduation, and post-secondary enrollment and completion.
-Through their Bright Spot initiatives, Learn4Life is lifting up the things that are working and scaling them out to serve more schools and students.
+Ken Zeff (Executive Director for Learn4Life) is bringing together what once was a very fragmented education scene.
+All the metro-Atlanta superintendents are coming together to improve kindergarten readiness, third-grade reading, middle school math proficiency, high school graduation, and post-secondary enrollment and completion.
+Through its Bright Spot initiatives, Learn4Life is lifting up its successful strategies and scaling them up to serve more schools and students.

-Jenny Taylor, Vice President of Career Services of Goodwill of North Georgia, is also focused on data sharing and service coordination to improve what once was a fractured, siloed workforce development system.
-The system is working on developing career pathways where community residents can obtain the skills to move from first jobs, to living wage sustainable jobs, to thriving careers.
+Jenny Taylor (Vice President of Career Services at Goodwill of North Georgia) is also focused on data sharing and service coordination to improve what once was a fractured, siloed workforce development system.
+The system is working on developing career pathways where community residents can obtain the skills to move from first jobs through living-wage and sustainable jobs to thriving careers.

-At the summit, the panelists talked about the importance of performance measurement and data management in transforming nonprofits to prepare them for collective action.
+At the summit, the panelists spoke of the importance of performance measurement and data management in transforming nonprofits to prepare them for collective action.

-Tene Traylor from The Kendeda Foundation let us know that nonprofits shouldn’t be afraid to learn what things are not working.
+Tene Traylor (The Kendeda Foundation) let us know that nonprofits shouldn’t be afraid to learn what things are not working.
 It’s okay for nonprofits to pivot.
 Nonprofits should let their funders know what they learned in the process.
 Tene encouraged nonprofits to be transparent with foundations and to answer these questions: